Types of market research for new businesses

 Customers can tell you a lot about your competitors.
 So you’ll use many of the same market research methods to find out who you’re up against.

 - Identify your competitors: Some competitors will be obvious from the get go.
 But you will find more by asking customers who they buy from now.
-Spare a thought for indirect competitors, which sell different things but go after the same dollar (they might sell cupcakes versus your donuts).
+Spare a thought for indirect competitors, which sell different things but go after the same dollar (they might sell cupcakes versus your doughnuts).

 - Compare them to each other: Competing businesses often go after different parts of the market.
 One will be the premium option, while another will compete on price.
 Or perhaps they will target different age groups or locations.
 Map how they relate to each other.